lyhistory/lyhistory.github.io/docs/vuepress/docs/software/project_manage/swift_iso20022.md

 [ISO 20022 Programme User Handbook - Swift](https://verificationswift.com/swift-resource/252039/swift_iso-20022_programme_uhb_sr2023_final_edition.pdf#/)

+A debtor is the person or entity that owes money to a creditor, while a creditor is the person or entity that is owed money:
++ Debtor
+    The person or entity that owes money, often for goods or services, or because they have borrowed money.
+Debtors are responsible for making payments according to the terms of court orders or enforceable support agreements.
++ Creditor/Debtee
+    The person or entity that is owed money.
+Creditors are responsible for setting the terms for a borrower and have the right to collect repayment.

+Here are some examples of debtors and creditors:
+If Jay loans Reva $100, Reva is the debtor and Jay is the creditor.
+If Sal takes out a mortgage to buy a home, Sal is the debtor and the bank is the creditor.
+In financial statements, debtors are usually listed under current assets as “Accounts Receivable” or “Trade Receivables”.

 ### MT (Message Type):

 MT messages are part of SWIFT's older format, referred to as the FIN (Financial Information Network) messaging standard.
 These messages are encoded in a block-based format and are text-based.